Two New York lawyers are in custody in connection with a Molotov cocktail attack on a police patrol car during weekend protests

-(CNN)Two attorneys are back in custody Friday for charges in connection with a Molotov cocktail attack on a police patrol car during protests in Brooklyn last weekend in the wake of George Floyd's death.
+(CNN)Two attorneys were taken back into custody Friday for charges in connection with a Molotov cocktail attack on a police patrol car during protests in Brooklyn last weekend in the wake of George Floyd's death.

 A federal appeals court ruled they should not remain in home detention while prosecutors appeal their bail decision.
 The lawyers, Colinford Mattis, 32, and Urooj Rahman, 31, had been out on bail with electronic monitoring.